-The committee retains Meridian Compensation Partners as its independent advisor on all executive compensation matters.
+The committee is advised by Meridian Compensation Partners as its independent consultant on all executive compensation matters.
 The consultant's mandate includes providing advice on compensation for the named executives, incentive design, compensation governance and pay for performance, attending all committee meetings, and providing data, analysis or opinions on compensation-related matters as requested.
 While the committee is ultimately responsible for making its own decisions and recommendations to the Board, the consultant brings expertise, experience, independence and objectivity to the committee's deliberations.
 The committee meets frequently in-camera with the consultant, thereby ensuring that the discussions regarding compensation are substantive and unconstrained.
-The consultant freely offers opinions and is responsive to the committee's request for data and information on compensation trends and current information regarding the regulatory and legal environment in this arena.
-You can find additional information on the independent consultant on page 61.
+You can find additional information on the independent consultant on page 55.